oscafrica/open-source-challenge/README.md

 - [Mozilla Open Design](https://github.com/mozilla/OpenDesign) - Issues with design requests for community design groups and design tasks to tackle.
 - [The Technical Writers Guide to Contributing to Open Source Projects](https://edidiongasikpo.com/the-technical-writers-guide-to-contributing-to-open-source-projects) - An introductory guide for technical writers who want to contribute to open source projects.
 - [Open Source Projects with Volunteer Documentation Opportunities](https://www.reddit.com/r/technicalwriting/comments/800a9a/a_list_of_open_source_projects_with_volunteer/) - A list of open source projects with documentation opportunities.
+- [First Contribution](https://github.com/firstcontributions/first-contributions) - An Open source repository that aims to simplify and guide beginners to make their first contribution.

 ### Tools

 - [Open Sauced](https://opensauced.pizza/) - Open Sauced provides guidance onboarding for new contributor through GitHub GraphQL API powered dashboard.
 - [Your First PR](https://yourfirstpr.github.io/) - Your First PR helps you get started contributing to Open Source by showcasing great starter issues on GitHub and elsewhere.
 - [The First Contributions Project](https://firstcontributions.github.io/) - Make your first open source contribution in 5 minutes.

 ### Challenge links